githubtraining/write-docker-actions/responses/10_create-python-file.md

 ---

-### :keyboard: Activity: Creating the javascript files for your new action.
+### :keyboard: Activity: Creating the Python source code for your new action.

-1. Create and add the following contents to the `.github/actions/cat-facts/main.py` file:
+1. Create and add the following contents to the `.github/actions/cat-facts/src/main.py` file:

    ```python
    import requests